 It doesn’t matter where you’re from, the atmosphere in London can feel somewhat suffocating at times.
 Despite efforts to combat the pollution in the city, it remains much more polluted than its British counterpart cities of Liverpool, Manchester, Edinburgh or Cardiff.
 Of course, London is densely populated and far more people live here and take the roads, trains, trams or underground every day than in any of those other cities, so this type of pollution is a given when considering the way of life here.

 If you’re from a small town in Spain, which has a very low population, you’ll notice the impact that the air quality has on your respiratory and immune systems almost immediately.
 Similarly, if you’re from a town like Harrogate, where you can enjoy vast open spaces in almost every direction you look, you too will find London slightly heavy on your body.
 It takes a little time to get used to it and we would definitely advise living outside the city if at all possible.
-Wimbledon, Putney and Mitcham are all decent areas where you can find good accommodation at reasonable prices and which are connected by tram links, trains and the underground system.
+Wimbledon, Putney and Mitcham are all decent areas where you can find a good accommodation at reasonable prices and which are connected by tram links, trains and the underground system.

 FAILING TO UNDERSTAND PEOPLE

 This is likely more relevant for our foreign readers, but the sentiment remains the same for those from Wales, Scotland and the north of England.
 It can be hard to understand people, particularly those who speak with a strong cockney accent.
 If this is your first time in England and you haven’t had a lot of experience or training with accents, it’s likely that you’ll get confused during a few conversations.
-The UK has such a huge variation of accents that it’s almost impossible to understand all of them without getting lost at some point in the conversation.
+The UK has such a huge variety of accents that it’s almost impossible to understand all of them without getting lost at some point in the conversation.

 There are a few ways with which you can combat this.
 Firstly, you can use our language exchange section to meet new people from all over the UK with very different accents.
 Once you’re connected, you can video call them and get used to hearing those various accents on a regular basis.
 You can also join a club or team in order to meet new people and practice through conversations on a regular basis.
 There are hundreds of clubs for various tastes, including everything from football or other team sports to Yu-Gi-Oh!
 Competitions.
 These are all taking place on a regular basis, so it would be foolish not to take advantage.